ARA San Juan (S-42): Operational history

 The vessel underwent a mid-life update between 2008 and 2013, taking longer than expected due to budget constraints.
 The upgrade cost around 100 million pesos (US$12.4 million) and comprised more than 500,000 work hours during which the submarine was cut in half and had its four MTU engines and batteries replaced.
+Shortly before the refit, the submarine had been equipped with a portable navigation radar, communication equipment, and a Garmin GPSMAP 5012 plotter.
 The updates were carried out at the Argentine Industrial Naval Complex's (CINAR) Tandanor and Storni shipyards, in the southern sector of Buenos Aires port.
 Later, San Juan was tasked with carrying out surveillance exercises in the exclusive economic zone around Puerto Madryn, particularly in the role of combating illegal fishing.

 Disappearance

 On 17 November 2017, it was announced that San Juan had not been heard from since 15 November when the vessel was 430 km from the coast, off San Jorge Gulf on its way to Mar del Plata from Ushuaia following a military exercise, and that a search and rescue operation had been launched in the same area.
 There were 44 sailors on board the missing submarine, including Argentina's first female submarine officer, Eliana Krawczyk.
 The submarine carried oxygen for no more than seven days when submerged.